Arcadia High School (Arizona)

-Arcadia High School is a public high school in Phoenix, Arizona.
-The school enrolls 1,680 students, who mostly come from feeder schools in the Scottsdale Unified School District.
+Arcadia High School is a public high school in Phoenix.
+The school has 1,680 students enrolled.
+Most of them come from feeder schools in the Scottsdale Unified School District.

 History

 The school was built 1958/59.
 It was designed by local architect Mel Ensign and built by Gilbert & Dolan Construction Co.
-The campus was noted for its round buildings and futuristic space age design.
+The campus is known for its round buildings and futuristic space age design.
 Between 2005 and 2008 much of the original campus was demolished and a new campus was built in its place.
 The new campus was designed by Orcutt/Winslow Partnership and built by DL Withers Construction Co.
-The circular library is the only original building that remains.
+The circular library is the only original building which remains.

 Extracurricular activities

 Athletics

 The school competes in interscholastic athletics in several sports.
-Arcadia was formerly 5A Northeast Valley, and moved to 4A Desert Sky by the conference alignment committee due to enrollment.
+Arcadia was formerly 5A Northeast Valley and was moved to 4A Desert Sky by the conference alignment committee due to enrollment.